Sosoalivee/Object-tracker-based-on-color/README.md

 ## 🎯 Features

 - 📷 Real-time video processing using your webcam
-- 🎨 Red color detection via HSV thresholding
+- 🎨  color detection via HSV thresholding
 - 🌫️ Noise reduction using Gaussian Blur, erosion, and dilation
 - 🔍 Contour detection and localization of the object
 - 🧠 Visual feedback: bounding circle and center dot over the object